wagtail/wagtail/docs/topics/pages.md

 Each of these attributes is set to a list of `EditHandler` objects, which defines which fields appear on which tabs and how they are structured on each tab.

-Here\'s a summary of the `EditHandler` classes that Wagtail provides out of the box.
+Here's a summary of the `EditHandler` classes that Wagtail provides out of the box.
 See [ADD TITLE HERE](/reference/pages/panels) for full descriptions.

 **Basic**